kishorehariram/Weblogic_SSRF/README.md

 # Weblogic_SSRF
-A pyhon script to do port scan via weblogic uuid
+A python script to do port scan via weblogic uuid

 CVE-2014-4241